sat-engineer/sovereign-merchant/product-and-tech-spec.md

 ## 7. Data Flow

-### 7.1 BTCPay-First Flow (Default)
+### 7.1 BTCPay-First Flow (v1 Scope)

 **Use case:** Merchants create invoices directly in BTCPay and want payments auto-synced to QuickBooks.

 1. **BTCPay invoice/payment event** (on-chain, confirmed) triggers a webhook to Sovereign Merchant.
 2. **Sovereign Merchant webhook handler** receives the event in real-time (`InvoiceSettled` and incremental `InvoicePaymentSettled` updates) and processes it immediately.
-3. For each new payment event, the worker formats a **BTCQBO-compatible request** and calls the BTCQBO plugin endpoint running inside BTCPay.
+3. For each new payment event, the worker normalizes the invoice/payments and builds an `AccountingProvider` payload (mirroring BTCQBO semantics) containing mode, amounts, and metadata.
-4. **BTCQBO plugin** uses the stored QuickBooks OAuth credentials to create/update the appropriate objects in QBO (depending on mode: Deposit vs Invoicing).
+4. **QuickBooksOnlineProvider** uses the stored OAuth credentials to create/update the appropriate objects in QBO (Deposit vs Invoicing) directly through Intuit’s REST APIs.
 5. **Sovereign Merchant** records the outcome (success/failure, QBO object id if available) in SQLite and exposes it to the UI.
-6. UI shows a chronological list: BTCPay invoice → BTCQBO call → QBO success.
+6. UI shows a chronological list: BTCPay invoice → native QuickBooks provider call → QBO success.

-### 7.2 QBO-First Flow (Dynamic Invoice Bridge)

-**Use case:** Merchants create invoices in QuickBooks (traditional workflow) and offer Bitcoin payment option via "Pay in Bitcoin" links.

-1. **QBO invoice created** → Merchant generates signed "Pay in Bitcoin" link (see Section 18) and includes it in QBO invoice email.
-2. **Customer clicks payment link** → Hits `/pay?q=...&sig=...` endpoint on Sovereign Merchant.
-3. **Sovereign Merchant validates link** → Verifies HMAC signature, fetches invoice details from QBO, confirms invoice status and amount.
-4. **Sovereign Merchant creates BTCPay invoice** → Creates short-lived BTCPay invoice (30-minute expiry) with current BTC rate for the USD amount.
-5. **Customer redirected to BTCPay** → Pays on BTCPay payment page.
-6. **Sovereign Merchant webhook handler** → Receives webhook events for the BTCPay invoice (partial updates via `InvoicePaymentSettled`, final pass via `InvoiceSettled`) using the same real-time mechanism as 7.1.
-7. **Reconciliation** → Worker calls BTCQBO to mark the original QBO invoice as paid (using the QBO invoice ID stored during step 3).
-8. UI shows: QBO invoice → Payment link clicked → BTCPay invoice created → Payment settled → QBO invoice marked paid.

-**Note:** The sync worker handles both BTCPay-first and QBO-first flows by tracking invoice source and reconciliation mode.

-### 7.3 Reconciliation Modes (BTCQBO)
+### 7.2 Reconciliation Modes (Native Provider)

 * **Deposit Mode (default, BTCPay-first):** designed for merchants who treat BTCPay as a payment terminal.
 Every successful BTCPay payment is posted to QBO as a deposit/sale into a chosen account.
-* **Invoicing Mode (BTCPay-first):** designed for merchants who already issue invoices from QBO and want BTCPay payments to be matched against existing QBO invoices (requires manual matching or additional metadata).
+* **Invoicing Mode (BTCPay-first):** designed for merchants who already issue invoices from QBO and want BTCPay payments to be matched against existing QBO invoices (requires manual linking/metadata).

-* **QBO-First Mode:** designed for merchants who create invoices in QBO and use Sovereign Merchant as a dynamic payment bridge.
-BTCPay invoices are created on-demand when customers click payment links, and payments are automatically reconciled back to the original QBO invoice (see Section 18).
+Roadmap-only features live exclusively in Section 2.3 to keep v1 scope laser-focused on reconciliation reliability.

 ---